dickyw71/Jean-Wheatley-tributes/README.md

 >_"During a evening-out with friends in Nottingham Jean met Alan Wheatley and they began 'courting' soon afterwards."_

->_"Jean and Alan were engaged and travelled Europe together in Alan's british racing green Austin-Healey Sprite sports car.
-Whislt driving in the mountains the luggage rack, and Jean's suitcase, suddenly parted company with the car and Jean belongings were scattered down the hillside"_
+>_"Jean and Alan were engaged and travelled Europe together in Alan's British racing green Austin-Healey Sprite sports car.
+While driving in the Alps the luggage rack, and Jean's suitcase, suddenly parted company with the car and Jean belongings were scattered all down the hillside"_

 >_"In November 1970, Jean and Alan were married and the following August they had a son, Richard."_